RELEVANT CHAPTERS

 Following review, CMBC may reduce the amount of direct payments provided they are satisfied that the reduced amount is sufficient to secure agreed provision.

-It is reasonable for CMBC to ask recipients or their nominated person or authorised person to account for how they have spent their direct payment monies in achieving their Care and Support Plan outcomes.
+It is reasonable for CMBC to ask recipients or their nominated person or authorised person to account for how they have spent their direct payment monies in achieving their care and support plan outcomes.

-Reviews must involve the adult, any nominated person, any carer the adult has, any authorised person, or any family member providing paid support (as specifically approved by CMBC) and any other person that the adult requests
+Reviews must involve the adult, any nominated person, any carer the person has, any authorised person, or any family member providing paid support (as specifically approved by CMBC) and any other person that the adult requests to be involved.
+Any person authorised under MCA 2005 (if different from the authorised person receiving and managing the direct payment) should also be involved.

 17. Services not Provided as Planned